 Mastercard Debit card is a premium type of debit card and only a few PSU & Private banks provide Mastercard Debit card to its customers.
 Some popular variants of Mastercard Debit card are World Debit Mastercard, Titanium Debit Card, Platinum Debit Mastercard, Gold Debit Mastercard, etc.

 There has not so much difference Visa and Mastercard, both are payment processing companies.
 They do not issue cards itself, the cards are issued by the banks.
 The difference in the rewards program, offers or discounts depends on the card-issuing banks.
 The card-issuing banks tying up with payment service providers issue debit or credit cards to their customers.
-Mastercard has excellent customer support and resolves queries related to debit cards 24×7 basis.
+Mastercard has an excellent customer support and resolves queries related to debit cards 24×7 basis.

 3. # Maestro Debit Card